tjtanjin/react-chatbotify/docs/DeveloperGuide.md

 Finally, if you would like to, you can then also build the library with `npm run build`.

+Note: As of version **1.3.0**, the chatbot also comes with streaming messages as a feature.
+Should you decide to run tests against stream messages, you may wish to increase the `WAIT_DURATION` and set `HEADLESS` to `false` in _test/config.js_.

 ## Pull Requests

 If you are satisfied with your changes and would like to **contribute back to the project** (which we strongly encourage you to!), feel free to open a pull request to the master branch.